The Letter to the Hebrews:

 pray with the Psalms—more about the prayers of the Church

-There are a large number of biblical figures about whom very little is written in the Scriptures, but probably none of these is more importantthan Melchizedek.
+There are a large number of biblical figures about whom very little is written in the Scriptures, but probably none of these is more important than Melchizedek.
 It’s the genius of the author of the Letter to the Hebrews that he recognized the immense significance of the special relationship between Melchizedek and Jesus Christ, described in a single verse in Psalm 110 in the Old Testament.
-This verse first is quoted in the fifth chapter in the Letter to the Hebrews, and the author again drops in the name of Melchizedek at the end of the sixth chapter.
+This verse is quoted in the fifth chapter in the Letter to the Hebrews, and the author again drops in the name of Melchizedek at the end of the sixth chapter.
 It isn’t until the seventh chapter, however, that the author begins to expand on why Melchizedek is so important to Christianity.
-Prayed at Sunday Second Vespers (Weeks I and II), Psalm 110 is included as part of Lesson 3 You Are a Priest Forever and Lesson 17 The LORD Has Sworn an Oath, both in the Turning to God’s Word Catholic BiIble study Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers
+Prayed at Sunday Second Vespers (Weeks I and II), Psalm 110 is included as part of Lesson 3 You Are a Priest Forever and Lesson 17 The LORD Has Sworn an Oath, both in the Turning to God’s Word Catholic Bible study Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this study is referenced in a Catechism paragraph, however.

-the Letter to the Hebrews 7:3paragraph 58
+the Letter to the Hebrews 7:3—paragraph 58

-the Letter to the Hebrews 7:11paragraph 1537
+the Letter to the Hebrews 7:11—paragraph 1537

 to learn more, read more Scripture